-The Service Agency Agreement will be entered into on 25 April 2022 between, amongst others, the Trustee and the Bank (in its capacity as Servicing Agent) and will be governed by English law.
+The Service Agency Agreement will be entered into on 19 August 2020 between the Trustee and the Bank (in its capacity as Servicing Agent) and will be governed by English law.

 Pursuant to the Service Agency Agreement, the Trustee will appoint the Servicing Agent to provide certain services in respect of the Wakala Portfolio relating to each Series.
 In particular, the Servicing Agent, in relation to each Series: